MY MOTHER'S PENCIL SKETCH

 “Look.
 I am not here for my Papa.
 I want to talk with you.
 Please, try to understand.”
 From his cool words, Elena gets some peace of mind.

-“Better we talk in sir’s presence.”
+“Better we talk in the sir’s presence.”

-“Ma’am, I would have been the last person to raise objections against the relationship, if you were married to my Papa.
+“Ma’am, I would have been the last person to raise objections against the relationship if you were married to my Papa.
 Just after my mother’s death.
 But you didn’t.
 Why?
 I don’t know.
 Had my father still been a widower, I would have comfortably ignored your adventures.”

 “Amit, I… I am…”